-Last year, Google implemented – the Hummingbird, a milestone change in its raking algorithm.
-According to Search Engine Watch, Google intends to favor those content marketers who implement robust content marketing strategies.
-The Hummingbird update is intended to favor the websites that provide useful and relevant content to the visitors, not merely keyword centric content.This will enforce content marketers to revise their SEO strategies.
-SEO engineers often tend to stuff keywords as much as possible in to the content, without giving much thought about the relevancy, quality and meaningfulness.
-With Hummingbird update, they will be forced to change this approach.
-Further, linking the website with Google’s social network, and writing content for Google+ will help boosting the search engine ranking of a website.
-Therefore, SEO focused businesses will need to get active on Google+.
+Last year, Google implemented the Hummingbird, a milestone change in its ranking algorithm.
+According to Search Engine Watch, Google intends to favour those content marketers who implement robust content marketing strategies.
+The Hummingbird update is intended to favour websites that provide visitors with useful and relevant content, rather than just keyword-centric content.This will force content marketers to revise their SEO strategies.
+SEO engineers often tend to stuff keywords as much as possible into the content without giving much thought to the relevancy, quality, or meaningfulness.
+With the Hummingbird update, they will be forced to change this approach.
+Further, linking the website with Google’s social network and writing content for Google+ will help boost the search engine ranking of a website.
+Therefore, SEO-focused businesses will need to get active on Google+.
 They will need to focus on building quality links to their website content on Google+.

 The Hummingbird algorithm update introduced the norm of concepts in place of keyword matches, in favour of semantic search.
 Hence, existing website content needs to be updated with proper semantic markup in order to improve SEO.
 With semantic markup, you can use HTML to reinforce the meaning of the website’s content rather than define its structure and appearance.

 Mobile content will also be a prominent SEO challenge for 2014.
 Marketers need to put more emphasis on mobile content accessibility.
 The Hummingbird algorithm update requires content marketers to include responsive content, which is accessible on any platform, be it a desktop or a smartphone.
 This capability will become a critical ranking factor in 2014.